ProfessorJames/quizpro/README.md

 - Under the 'Source' section, click on the dropdown menu labeled 'None' and select 'main'
 - Click the 'Save' button to confirm your selection.
 - The website is now live at <https://professorjames.github.io/quizpro/>.

+## Forking Project
+Forking a GitHub repository allows you to create your own copy of a repository in your GitHub account.
+This copy can be modified independently without affecting the original repository.

+- To fork a project, follow these steps:
+- Sign in to your GitHub account.
+- Locate the repository you wish to duplicate.
+- Click to access the repository.
+- On the right hand side of the repository's menu, you'll see the 'Fork' button.
+- Simply click the 'Fork' button to create a copy of the repository within your GitHub account."

+## Cloning Project
+Follow the below steps to clone the repository to your local machine.

+- Log in to your GitHub account if you're not already logged in.
+- Go to the main page of the repository you want to clone.
+- Click on the "Code" button.
+- Click the clipboard icon next to the repository URL to copy it.
+- Launch your system's IDE, terminal or command prompt.
+- Use the 'cd' command to navigate to the directory where you want to store the cloned repository.
+ `cd /path/to/your/desired/directory`
+- Type the following command, replacing `<repository-url>` with the URL you copied earlier:
+ `git clone <repository-url>`

 \
 &nbsp;